 - The test subscription in-app item has a 7-day free trial period, and a regular $4.99 monthly subscription price.
 Times (hh:mm local time) are for the listed actions and events.

 Tiered Subscription with Purchase, Free Trial, Manual Cancellation, Repurchase, and Automatic Cancellation

 - The test subscription in-app item has a 7-day free trial period, a $2.99 lower-tier monthly subscription price for 3 months, and a $4.99 regular-tier monthly subscription price.

 Times (hh:mm local time) are for listed events.

 After you complete all IAP testing and before you submit your app and its in-app items for validation testing, you must prepare them for normal publication.

 To prepare for normal publication

 a.
-Delete all licensed beta testers that are registered in your profile.
+Delete all licensed testers that are registered in your profile.

 b.
-If the app or its items were changed after IAP testing, update the app registration with the production version of the app and its items and change the registration information as necessary.
+If the app was changed after IAP testing, update the app registration with the production version of the app and change the registration information as necessary.

 c.
-Submit the app and its items for validation testing by Samsung and normal publication in the Galaxy Store.
+Submit the app for validation testing by Samsung and normal publication in the Galaxy Store.